talon-one/talon_go/docs/CampaignStateChangedNotification.md

 ### SetCampaign

-`func (o *CampaignStateChangedNotification) SetCampaign(v CampaignForNotification)`
+`func (o *CampaignStateChangedNotification) SetCampaign(v Campaign)`

-SetCampaign gets a reference to the given CampaignForNotification and assigns it to the Campaign field.
+SetCampaign gets a reference to the given Campaign and assigns it to the Campaign field.

 ### GetOldState